rudderlabs/rudderstack-docs/destinations/advertising/snap-pixel.md

 ## Identify

 {% hint style="warning" %}
-The Snap Pixel will not be initialized unless `identify` call is fired.
+The Snap Pixel will not be initialized unless the `identify` call is fired.
 {% endhint %}

 {% hint style="info" %}
 RudderStacks checks the cookies for the user parameter (email or phone number) before loading the Snap Pixel snippet.
 If found, the snippet is loaded.
-Otherwise, an `identify` call with the user's email or phone number is required.
+Otherwise, an `identify` call with the user's email or phone number is required to load the snippet.
 {% endhint %}

 In Snap Pixel, the `identify` call initializes the Snap Pixel code.